benjamint8/mapping-western-US-lithium/README.md

 For GIS maps of the aforementioned locations, please refer to the "Maps" folder of the repository.
 Please also note that information mapped from location to location may vary.

 *Members of Group Four include: Benjamin Tarver, Shining Zhang, Alex Sieh, Gensheng Lin, and Ashley Garcia.

+(Please note that technical difficulties sometimes prevent text files such as PDFs from being displayed via GitHub in the browser, and therefore these files will only be viewable upon download.)